Helicopter Air Transport: Origins

 The company was formed in 1945 by Jonathan (John) Wilford and Norman Wallace George Edgar.
 Edgar was a British businessman who had been an army captain in World War I. After the war he founded, in south-west England, the airline that became Western Airways Ltd, which shortly before World War II was the world's busiest airline.
 During the war, he worked for the Air Transport Auxiliary (ATA), going to the US to recruit women pilots for the organisation.
 After the war, Edgar stayed in the US with a plan to form the world's first commercial operator of helicopters as soon as they became available.

 John Wilford became president of HAT and Norman Edgar was executive vice president.
-Their base was Camden Central Airport, New Jersey, now closed.
-Formerly it had been called Crescent Airport.
+Their base was Camden Central Airport, New Jersey,.
+The airport, which had formerly been called Crescent Airport, closed in 1957.

 They employed Peter Wright as sales manager.
 He had previously flown Curtiss P-40s with the Flying Tigers, and with American Export Airlines as a flying boat pilot.
 Frank T Cashman, an ex-United States Army Air Force chief instructor on helicopters, was appointed chief pilot.

 They also employed other ex-Air Force helicopter pilots including Lou Leavitt, who had been the test pilot for the Platt-LePage XR-1 and previously an autogyro test pilot for the Kellett Autogiro Corporation and the Pitcairn Aircraft Company.